AlexPHorta/Buey/content/posts/never-straight-lines/index.md

 But, it turns out I could see from the windshield that the guy simply stared at the empty avenue, in hopes of another car passing around.
 He was clearly telling the truth.
 Either way, I couldn't take the risk.
 No way I would give him this ride.

+So, in a glimpse, I opened the ashtray, and there I found some money.
+A good amount, enough for him to take a cab.
+I opened the window and called the guy.
+He approached the car and I stretched my arm, "Does it help if you take a cab?".
+He thanked me a lot and ran to the restaurant, to use their phone to call the cab service.
+I was relieved.